awsdocs/amazon-sagemaker-developer-guide/doc_source/build-and-manage-steps.md

 ### Transform Step<a name="step-type-transform"></a>

 You use a transform step for batch transformation to run inference on an entire dataset\.
-For more information on batch transformation, see [Run Batch Transforms with Inference Pipelines ](https://docs.aws.amazon.com/sagemaker/latest/dg/inference-pipeline-batch.html)\.
+For more information about batch transformation, see [Run Batch Transforms with Inference Pipelines](inference-pipeline-batch.md)\.

-A transform step requires a transformer, and the data to run batch transformation on\.
+A transform step requires a transformer and the data to run batch transformation on\.
 The following example shows how to create a `Transform` step definition\.
-For more information on `Transform` step requirements, see the [sagemaker\.workflow\.steps\.TransformStep](https://sagemaker.readthedocs.io/en/stable/workflows/pipelines/sagemaker.workflow.pipelines.html#sagemaker.workflow.steps.TransformStep)\. documentation\.
+For more information on `Transform` step requirements, see the [sagemaker\.workflow\.steps\.TransformStep](https://sagemaker.readthedocs.io/en/stable/workflows/pipelines/sagemaker.workflow.pipelines.html#sagemaker.workflow.steps.TransformStep) documentation\.

 ```
 from sagemaker.inputs import TransformInput